 Internship (12 credits)

-Blended Academic Year in Residence (40 credits)
+Blended Academic Year in Residence (40 credits; 45 credits for Illinois)

 The courses associated with the Blended Academic Year in Residence (BAYR) must be completed consecutively within a 12-month calendar year.
 Students that stop the course sequence and do not complete in a consecutive calendar year will need to resume the BAYR course sequence again from the beginning.